leilafouda/lfouda/content/research/index.md

 Disentangling the complex life histories of marine species is challenging, but necessary to understanding how foraging regimes, habitat use, and the changing environment lead to animal fitness and individual success in terms of survival and reproduction.
 It is necessary for local and global conservation practices as climate change continues to drive environmental changes.

 In my work on loggerhead sea turtles, I determined how foraging choices, endogenous reserves, and variations in health indices impact individual reproductive fitness and ultimately offspring fitness.
 I established a **novel, minimally invasive** measure to examine changes in endogenous reserves used by a migratory species over a breeding season.

+I also deployed GPS and tri-axial accelerometers tags on nesting female trutles to disentangle the complex movement patterns and diving behaviours of individuals with links to energy expenditure, individual health, and habitat use.